We Do Not See Things the Way They Are. We See Things the Way We Are

 The world is growing increasingly complicated, and the ability of organizations around the world to shape our perception of ourselves and society and even reality is growing quickly.
 As humans, as social creatures, we thrive when we cooperate with others, which includes looking to authorities for perspective and wisdom, so that we can focus on our wedge of life, trusting that the proxies we accept into our mind are somewhat accurate, and represent our interests as we navigate the adventure of life.

 As I observe the rapid acceleration of challenges and confusion and fear among so many individuals, groups, governments, I don’t see the same problems they tell us to pay attention to.
-Yes our species is living unhealthfully and so is deeply susceptible to diseases new and old.
-Yes our culture primarily lives a story of separation and so we get stuck on race and every other checkbox that affirms our sense of safety when we try to see the ‘us’ being better than ‘them’.
-Yes we are almost completely reliant on decaying economic and social systems which will inevitably transform into whatever is next for humanity with indifference for how it effects individuals.
+Yes, our species is living unhealthfully and so is deeply susceptible to diseases new and old.
+Yes, our culture primarily lives a story of separation and so we get stuck on race and every other checkbox that affirms our sense of safety when we try to see the ‘us’ being better than ‘them’.
+Yes, we are almost completely reliant on decaying economic and social systems which will inevitably transform into whatever is next for humanity with indifference for how it affects individuals.

 I am amazed by how different I feel inside after a day where I engage with the narratives, compared to how I feel after a day focused on creating optimal health through nutritious food, doing some stretching, exercising, connecting with friends and family, reading philosophy instead of news, contemplating how to create the most thriving life I can imagine for myself and those I care about.
 Engaging in the manipulative narratives I feel stress, anxiety, fear, restlessness, depression, uncertainty.
 Exploring for deeper wisdom and optimizing self, I feel peaceful, clear, focused, potent, in love with myself and the world.